 Fontbonne University is committed to the provision of equitable education for all students.
-As such, we aspire to the assurance that students with disabilities and impairments receive reasonable accommodations, which support effective participation in all aspects of the educational experience.
+As such, we aspire to the assurance that students with disabilities, impairments and medical conditions receive reasonable accommodations, which support effective participation in all aspects of the educational experience.

-The University strives to remove barriers for individuals with various disabilities and impairments in accordance with the Section 504 of the

-Rehabilitation Act 1973, the Americans with Disabilities Act 1990 and Americans with Disabilities Act Amendments Act (ADAAA) 2008.
+The University strives to remove barriers for individuals with various disabilities and impairments in accordance with the Section 504 of the Rehabilitation Act 1973, the Americans with Disabilities Act 1990 and Americans with Disabilities Act Amendments Act (ADAAA) 2008.

-- Students must self-identify their disability or impairment. - Complete and submit a Request for Accommodations form to the Academic Support and Accommodations Coordinator. - Submit current verifiable documentation from a licensed professional on business letterhead (via email, mail, fax or in person). - Schedule an appointment with the Academic Support and Accommodations Coordinator to review and determine eligibility of services in a timely manner.
-For information regarding these services, please contact the Academic Support and Accommodations Coordinator, in Ryan 318 or rwadejohnson@fontbonne.edu.
+- Students must self-identify their disability, impairment or medical condition. - Complete and submit a Request for Academic Accommodations form to the Academic Support and Accommodations Coordinator. - Submit current verifiable documentation from a licensed professional on business letterhead (via email, mail, fax or in person). - Schedule an appointment with the Academic Support and Accommodations Coordinator to review and determine eligibility of services in a timely manner.
+For information regarding these services, please contact the Academic Support and Accommodations Coordinator, in Ryan 318 or academicaccommodations@fontbonne.edu.